panaverse/learn-generative-ai/08_everything_Is_an_api/13_oauth2/readme.md

 ## Learning Pathway

-- Step 0 & 02 will cover the foundations.
+- Step 01 will cover the foundations.
-- In 03 you will build complete the authentication system where users can register and login securely using username and password.
+- On step 02 you will learn about password hashing, & JWT tokens (Bearer access_tokens & refresh grant)
-- In Step 04 we will build complete flow to add Google Authentication.
+- In Step 03 we will build complete flow to add Google Authentication.
+- Step 04 combines the concepts of all 3 steps and creates a layered architecture authentication system skeleton with login/signup & google auth flows and database connection.

 ## OAuth 2 provides several "grant types" for different use cases.